-1.1 Project Overview
+1.1 Project overview

-Planning investigations to identify a site for a second Sydney airport first commenced in 1946 with a number of comprehensive studies-including two previous environmental impact statements for a site at Badgerys Creek-having been completed over the last 30 years.
+Planning investigations to identify a site for a second Sydney airport first commenced in 1946, with a number of comprehensive studies-including two previous environmental impact statements for a site at Badgerys Creek-having been completed over the last 30 years.

 More recently, the Joint Study on Aviation Capacity in the Sydney Region (Department of Infrastructure and Transport, 2012) and A Study of Wilton and RAAF Base Richmond for civil aviation operations (Department of Infrastructure and Transport, 2013) led to the Australian Government announcement on 15 April 2014 that Badgerys Creek will be the site of a new airport for Western Sydney.
-The airport is proposed to be developed on approximately 1,700 hectares of land acquired by the Commonwealth in the 1980s and 1990s.
-Construction could commence as early as 2016, with airport operations commencing in the mid-2020s.
+The airport is proposed to be developed on approximately 1,780 hectares of land acquired by the Commonwealth in the 1980s and 1990s.
+Airport operations are expected to commence in the mid-2020s.

 The proposed airport would provide both domestic and international services, with development staged in response to demand.
-The initial development of the proposed airport would include a single, 3,700 metre runway coupled with landside and airside facilities such as passenger terminals, cargo and maintenance areas, car parks and navigational instrumentation capable of facilitating the safe and efficient movement of up to 10 million passengers per year.
+The initial development of the proposed airport (referred to as the Stage 1 development) would include a single, 3,700 metre runway coupled with landside and airside facilities such as passenger terminals, cargo and maintenance areas, car parks and navigational instrumentation capable of facilitating the safe and efficient movement of approximately 10 million passengers per year as well as freight operations.
+To maximise the potential of the site, the airport is proposed to operate on a 24 hour basis.
+Consistent with the practice at all federally leased airports, non-aeronautical commercial uses could be permitted on the airport site subject to relevant approvals.

 While the proposed Stage 1 development does not currently include a rail service, planning for the proposed airport preserves flexibility for several possible rail alignments including a potential express service.
-A final alignment will be determined in consultation with the New South Wales Government, with any enabling work required during Stage 1 subject to a separate approval and environmental assessment process.
+A joint scoping study is being undertaken with the NSW Government to determine rail needs for Western Sydney and the airport.
+A potential final rail alignment will be determined through the joint scoping study with the NSW Government, with any significant enabling work required during Stage 1 expected to be subject to a separate approval and environmental assessment process.